Daniel Barenboim leaves Berlin Staatsoper job after 30 years

 “Unfortunately, my health has deteriorated significantly in the past year,” he said.
 “I can no longer deliver the performance that is rightly demanded of a general music director.”

 “We became a musical family over the years and will continue to be one,” Barenboim added.
-He said that he is still prepared to conduct in the future.
+He said that he is still ready to conduct in the future.

+In October, Barenboim announced that he was “taking a step back” from some of his performing activities for a period of months after being diagnosed with a “serious neurological condition.”

+He returned on Saturday, conducting a New Year performance of Beethoven’s Ninth Symphony sitting down, to loud applause from the audience.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.